kozross/after-londown/flavour/ukoin.md

 While it is rare for people in 'proper jobs' to be paid in UKoin, and more traditional retailers still insist on pounds, it is _almost_ possible to exist entirely on the basis of UKoin (as long as you enjoy a diet of delivery food and buy almost everything online).
-This has also attracted a large number of DeFi investment (mostly from American tech startups) to London, seen as an annoying inconvenience by the City, but a huge financial windfall (mostly to themselves) by Westminster.
+This has also attracted a large number of DeFi investors (mostly from American tech startups) to London, seen as an annoying inconvenience by the City, but a huge financial windfall (mostly to themselves) by Westminster.
 Nothing showcases the growing popularity of UKoin quite like Blockchainz, however; a white rapper